Every defense has tendencies, whether the coach knows it or not. The question is whether you're tracking them.

 4. Alignment and Formation Tells

-Good defenses disguise.
-Average defenses tip their hand.
-Look for:
+Good defenses disguise their intent.
+Average ones tip their hand.
+Watch for:

-• Safety depth: Deep safety = likely zone.
-Creeping safety = potential blitz or man.
+- Safety depth: deep safety usually means zone.
+A creeping safety means a potential blitz or rotation into man.

-• Corner leverage: Inside shade = help over the top.
-Outside shade = often man with inside help.
+- Corner leverage: inside shade implies help over the top.
+Outside shade is often man with inside help.

-• Linebacker positioning: Stacked behind line = run fill.
-Offset or wide = zone drop or blitz.
+- Linebacker positioning: stacked behind the line suggests run fill.
+Offset or wide suggests zone drop or blitz.

 Building Your Scouting Chart